Padma Awards- 2021 Harekala Hajabba – a journey from a fruit seller to an educationist

 The incident that changed his life

 This incident happened a long time ago.
-A foreigner came to his fruit stall and asked the price of oranges in the English language.
+A foreigner came to his fruit stall and asked about the price of oranges in the English language.
 Since he had no formal education, he could not understand what the foreigner was asking.
 At that time he felt embarrassed and realized the importance of formal education.
 He thought that if I had received a formal education, I could understand what the foreigner was asking.
 That’s when Harekala Hajabba decided to do something to educate the children of his village.

 He started a primary school in the year 2000 on one acre of land which has grown with the passage of time.
 And the school is now providing education till class X.